-Having a gas fire pit installation is a decision that you won’t regret.
-These stunning appliances are not only easy to maintain but will add to the ambiance of your outdoor gathering space.
-To start, no matter the aesthetic you are going for, there is a fire pit for you!
-You can pick from a variety of pre designed options, or create one from scratch for your desired look.
+Having a gas fire pit installation is a decision you won’t regret.
+These stunning appliances are not only easy to maintain but will also add to the ambiance of your outdoor gathering space.
+Whatever look you’re going for, there’s a gas fire pit for you!

 Types of Gas Fire Pit Installation | Advantages of Each

-Custom gas fire pits provide an opportunity to design your own outdoor center piece that goes with the rest of your backyard.
-You will have your druthers from start to finish with this option.
-Your choice in shape, stone, and accessories are all within reach, the combination options are endless.
-Although they are a little more expensive, they are built to withstand the elements.
-You will be enjoying the quality of this product for years.
-This type of gas fire pit installation will be an investment, but one that is 100% worth it.
-It will take slightly longer to build and install, but the countless years that it will last, and the timeless memories that will be made around it will outweigh the time needed to customize it.
+Custom gas fire pits provide an opportunity to design your own outdoor centerpiece!
+Your choice in shape, stone, and accessories are all within reach, and the combinations are endless.
+Although they are a little more expensive, they are built to withstand the elements so you will be enjoying the quality of this product for years to come.
+Due to the customization, this type of gas fire pit installation will also take slightly longer to build and install, but the memories that will be made around it will far outweigh the time needed to truly make it your own.

-Prefabricated gas fire pits provide sheer convenience.
-If there are worries about weight, space, or time, then this is a perfect option.
-Although they don’t last as long as custom built pits, that isn’t to say that they aren’t high quality.
-Pre-fabs can be ordered online or purchased in a local home improvement/ fireplace store.
+Prefabricated gas fire pits provide absolute convenience.
+If there are worries about weight, space or time, this is a perfect option.
+Although they don’t last as long as custom built fire pits, that isn’t to say that they aren’t high quality.
+Quality pre-fabs can be ordered online or purchased in a local home improvement/ fireplace store.
 Even though there isn’t the option for complete customization, there are countless options to choose from, so one is sure to fit your needs.
-Once the fire pit arrives, all that is necessary is to connect it to the gas line, and you have a radiant addition to your outdoor room!
+Once the fire pit arrives, all that’s left to do is connect it to the gas line before and you have a radiant addition to your outdoor room.

-The following components of a natural gas fire pit will already come built in with the per-fabricated option but are open for personalization if you opt for a custom fire pit.
+The following components of a natural gas fire pit will come built into the pre-fabricated option, but are open for personalization if you opt for a custom fire pit.
 Either way, it is important to be educated on what makes up your fire pit.

-Gas lines are what make it possible to transfer natural gas from the home’s main source of gas, to the appliances.
-At The Gas Connection, we use polyethylene combined with approved fittings, the same gas lines that are used by your local utility company.
+Gas lines are what makes it possible to transfer natural gas from the home’s main source of gas to the appliances.
+At The Gas Connection, we use polyethylene combined with approved fittings – the same gas lines that are used by your local utility company.
 Only polyethylene and approved coded underground gas pipe should be used.
-If installed properly, you should never have to replace your gas line if you use the correct type.
+If the correct type of pipe is installed properly, you should never have to replace your gas line.
 With that being said, avoid copper, black iron, and galvanized pipe at all costs.

 This piece of the gas fire pit is extremely important.
-It is located on the side of the fire pit and controls the flow of gas.
-It connects the gas line to the burner.
-When it is turned on, it allows gas to flow into the burner, and when it is off, it stops the flow of gas.
+It connects the gas line to the burner, is located on the side of the fire pit and controls the flow of gas.
+When it is turned on it allows gas to flow into the burner and, when it is off, it stops the flow of gas.
 Because it adjusts the gas flow, that means it also controls the flame height.

-Heat shields are placed beneath the burner to reflect heat upwards rather than it lingering within the pit.
-This will help keep your appliance in good condition because heat transfer won’t be damaging the inner piping.
+Heat shields are placed beneath the burner to reflect heat upwards rather than leaving it to linger within the pit.
+This will help keep your appliance in good condition as heat transfer won’t damage the inner piping.

 Lava rock is for both appearance and function.
-It is there to cover all of the inner piping and make it pleasing to the eye.
+It is there to cover all of the inner piping and make it aesthetically pleasing.
 It is also a very safe media to use.
-For example, rocks such as sandstone, river rock and gravel, will often crack or even explode under high heat.
-On the other hand, lava rock will do neither of those things under heat which is why it is the perfect constituent of the fire pit.
+For example, rocks such as sandstone, river rock, and gravel, will often crack or even explode under high heat.
+Lava rock, however, will do neither of those things under heat which is why it is the perfect constituent of the fire pit.

-This is an overlooked component that has many benefits.
-Firstly, it helps keep the inside of the fire pit cooler, which will lead to it operating more efficiently, and lasting longer.
-It will have a prolonged life because there is less heat transfer damaging the burner and key valve.
+This is an often overlooked component that has many benefits.
+Primarily, it helps keep the inside of the fire pit cooler which will lead to more efficient operation and help the unit last longer.
+The firepit will have a prolonged life since there is less heat transfer damaging the burner and key valve.
 Secondly, it will allow for drainage of excess water after a rain or snow storm.
-Lastly, it will enable the flames to go higher than they could without this air hole.
+Lastly, it will enable the flames to go higher than they could without the air holes.

 Gas Pipe Installation

-Sizing is calculated from the meter to the furthest distance, which in this case would be your fire pit.
-The first thing needed, is the BTU demand, which is how much gas your fire pit will use every hour.
-Once that is determined, there is a formula that will calculate what size the gas line needs to be.
-This sizing formula is dictated by sizing charts in the international fuel gas code.
+Sizing is calculated from the meter to the furthest distance which, in this case, would be your fire pit.
+Once the BTU demand is determined (which is how much gas your fire pit will use every hour), there is a formula that will calculate what size the gas line needs to be.
+This sizing formula is dictated by sizing charts in the International Fuel Gas Code.
 Pay special attention to the inlet pressure needed for the chosen fire pit, as this will affect the requirements for the pipe sizing.

 The gas pressure for your newly installed fire pit is critical to maintaining the proper fuel to air ratio needed for optimal operation.
 What your utility company is providing for your home will be your starting point.
-Verifying with your utility company the pressure they are delivering and the pressure they are capable of providing will allow you to properly size the gas line and provide the most realistic burning gas fire pit.
-Knowing these variables will allow a certified gas installer the needed information to make your new gas fire pit the envy of your neighborhood.
+Verifying the pressure they are delivering and the pressure they are capable of providing will allow you to properly size the gas line and provide the most realistic burning gas fire pit.
+Knowing these variables will give a certified gas installer the needed information to make your new gas fire pit the envy of your neighborhood.

 Meeting Code Requirements | Process

 Once your gas fire pit installation is complete and connected to a gas line, it’s time to learn how to begin enjoying your appliance.
-Depending on what fire pit you decided on, one of these three ways will be how you start it up.
-It is important to keep in mind that when you first open the gas valve, do not turn the gas up all the way.
-Start with a smaller amount of gas flow, and once the flames are burning, you can adjust the gas.
-If you want larger flames, turn the valve to allow more gas flow, and if you want smaller flames, minimize the flow of gas.
+Depending on what fire pit you’ve decided on, one of the three ways below will help you start it up.
+When you first open the gas valve, do not turn the gas all the way up!
+Start with a smaller amount of gas flow and, once the flames are burning, you can adjust the gas.
+If you want larger flames, turn the valve to allow more gas flow and if you want smaller flames, minimize the flow of gas.

-This is the second of the ignition systems, it is convenient but not as reliable of an option.
-It comes with both advantages and disadvantages compared to the match lit process.
-This way is also commonly referred to as spark ignition.
 This fire pit is installed with an igniter probe to make the process of starting the fire easier than before.
-The first step is the same as match lit, turn the gas valve key to allow gas to flow.
-After that, it’s simple, just push the button that is located next to the gas valve key until the gas is ignited.
-The flames should be going, and when you’re done relaxing around the fire, simply close the gas valve.
+Although this ignition system is convenient, it is not as reliable when compared to the match lit process.
+The first step is the same as the match lit unit – turn the gas valve key to allow gas to flow.
+After that, push the button that is located next to the gas valve key until the gas has ignited.
+The flames should be going and when you’re done relaxing around the fire, simply close the gas valve.